Written by: Greg Ellifritz

 All of the above examples in this gunfight could be considered training scars.
 The actions that the officers unconsciously performed in training influenced their performance in combat.
 Not all training scars are as dramatic as these examples, but they can still reduce your performance when you are thrust into a deadly encounter.

-In my 12 years as a full-time firearms and self defense instructor, I’ve seen many examples of negative training scars.
+In all my years as a full-time firearms and self defense instructor, I’ve seen many examples of negative training scars.
 See if you recognize any of these:

 Shooters getting sloppy with the use of cover.
 Since some pistol competitions allow competitors to stick 50 percent of their body mass outside of cover on a barricade stage before assessing a penalty, many shooters will use their cover improperly so that they can move faster or get a better score.
 Constant repetition of improper cover use during competition leads to people getting shot in real life.